 Wow!
 I just heard some progressive heads explode into a migraine.

-Again, this tendency to deflect and not focus on the real issue, this ability to be guilty of the very thing we are fighting against, is a trait shared by all people.
-We are often guilty of the very things we oppose, doing harm to others without even realizing it.
+Again, this tendency to deflect and not focus on the real issue, this ability to be guilty of the very thing we’re fighting against, is a trait shared by all people.
+We’re guilty of the very things we oppose, doing harm to others without even realizing it.
 We rationalize our actions and make them sound necessary, or inevitable.
 Progress requires sacrifice, we proclaim.
-We tried helping these people but they attacked us, so we have to take out the bad guys among them before we can make progress.
+We tried helping out these people but they attacked us, so we have to take out the bad guys among them before they can make progress.
 We do things better, why aren’t they taking notes, learning from us?
-Why are they holding everything back?
+Why are they holding back?
 Etc etc.

-To an extent, we are all justified in defending our way of doing things, and in getting into conflict with others.
+To an extent, we’re justified in defending our way of doing things, and in getting into conflict with others.
 This is the real world, not a fairytale.
 People get involved in arguments and fights.
 They injure, suffer injury, and sometimes kill and die in the process.

 But it’s the denial that makes the difference.
 The unwillingness to see the limits to one’s ways as one goes about one’s business.
-The irony of it all when the business is done in the name of progress and openness, in the name of which people become less and less open to discussion, and more prone to judgment, then to a shutdown, then to the exercise of authority because, hey, we must defend our principles.
+The irony behind the process, how business is done in the name of progress and openness, in the name of which people become less open to discussion and more prone to judgment, then to a shutdown, then to the exercise of authority because, hey, we have to defend our principles.
 Because we have the right, or God on our side, or just because we feel like it.
 Because we can.

-It hurts to realize that you are not that much different from your opponent.
+It hurts to realize that we’re not that much different from our opponents.

-When confronted with the raw reality of their actions, most people go in full denial mode, rationalizing their choices, looking for ways to find fault in others, and to an extent, it’s a natural reaction.
+When confronted with the raw reality of our actions, most of us go in full denial mode, rationalizing our choices, looking for ways to find fault in others, and to an extent, it’s a natural reaction.

 Others still, they try to beat their opposition to the ground, deleting the need for a conversation, which kind of perpetuates the problem.

-And so on and so forth, or, in this case, round and round the vicious spot.
+And so on and so forth, or, in this case, round and round the vicious circle.